Barry Hearn: Football

 Hearn was the chairman of the football league club Leyton Orient from 1995 to 2014.
 Before Hearn's takeover the club was facing a financial disaster due to the collapse of the then chairman Tony Wood's coffee business in Rwanda at the time of the Rwandan genocide.
 Hearn's intervention and financial input assured the club's future.
 Although Hearn has been successful in stabilising the club financially, his tenure included the club's longest run in the bottom division (the fourth tier) of the Football League since its creation (in 1958).
 At the culmination of the 2005–06 season, Orient earned promotion to the third tier of English league football (League One), their first automatic promotion since the 1969–70 season.

 In April 2017, Hearn resigned as honorary president of Leyton Orient registering his disapproval of the new owner, Francesco Becchetti, who he claimed had "not played by the rules" leaving Leyton Orient players and staff unpaid for March 2017.

 Fishing

-Hearn is an enthusiastic fisherman.
+Hearn is a fisherman.
 After watching the first recording of Wrestle Mania in Ockenden, he pitched the idea of Fish-o-Mania to Greg Dyke at LWT.
-Turned down, he sold the idea to Sky Sports, establishing a successful now 19-year television franchise.
+Turned down, he sold the idea to Sky Sports, establishing a 19-year television franchise.

 Personal life

 Married to Susan, the couple have two children, Katie and Eddie Hearn.
 After nearly going bankrupt in the early 1990s, and suffering a heart attack in 2002, he returned and has become a multi-millionaire.

 Hearn was appointed Officer of the Order of the British Empire (OBE) in the 2021 New Year Honours for services to sport.
 That year, Hearn was inducted into the Professional Darts Corporation Hall of Fame.

+In September 2025, Hearn was awarded the Freedom of the City of London.